Plan Your Visit

 Car parking is free

-Open air theatre events are outside our Museum standard opening hours.
-These are pre-book tickets only.
+• Open air theatre events are outside our Museum standard opening hours, they do not include daytime entry to the Museum.
+These are pre-book tickets only, find out more here

 All admission tickets are available to buy online in advance of your visit, book online today and save!